-The Elder Gods themselves exist apart from the structure of the universe and the Spheres of Power, but are often associated with the corruption of a specific sphere.
+The Elder Gods themselves exist apart from the structure of the universe and the Spheres of Power, but are often associated with the corruption or extreme exaggeration of a specific sphere.
 For example, the Nithian followers of Amon-Gorlath became fire worshipping fanatics, as that being is connected to the Sphere of Energy, the sphere associated with magic and fire.
 The love of gunpowder and steam engines exhibited by the hordes devoted to Gta'hunai represent a corruption of the Sphere of Matter, the sphere associated with the power of the earth.
-The plague-bearing followers of Abholos represent a corruption of the Sphere of Entropy.
+The plague-bearing followers of Abholos represent a corruption of the destructive force of the Sphere of Entropy.

 Followers of the forces of chaos can often be spotted by the signs of corruption their bodies bear or their lack of sanity.
 Devoted cultists often also sport a blackened sun as a symbol of their allegiance.

 Brotherhood of the Radiance - A secretive group of wizards seeking after objects associated with the Radiance, such as the fabled Mirror Shield, which they stole from under the party's nose.
 Rheddrian was concerned what they might learn from it and hoped for its return – which the party accomplished.
 In pursuit of the Shield the party traveled to Glantri City (where some of the initiates of the Brotherhood attended the Great School of Magic).
 Little was known of the Brotherhood before the party ventured to Glantri City, except that some of it members wore a particular Pendant.